Deep Learning for Detecting Robotic Grasps: Conclusions

 \section{Conclusions}

-We presented a system for detecting robot grasps from RGBD data using a deep learning approach.
+We presented a system for detecting robotic grasps from \RGBD data using a deep learning approach.
 Our method has several advantages over current state-of-the-art methods.
 First, using deep learning allows us to avoid hand-engineering features, learning them instead.
 Second, our results show that deep learning methods significantly outperform even well-designed hand-engineered features from previous work.

 We also presented a novel feature learning algorithm for multimodal data based on group regularization.
 In extensive experiments, we demonstrated that this algorithm produces better features for robotic grasp detection than existing deep learning approaches to multimodal data.
-Our experiments and results show that our two-stage deep learning system with group regularization is capable of robustly detecting grasps for a wide range of objects, even those previously unseen by the system.
+Our experiments and results, both offline and on real robotic platforms, show that our two-stage deep learning system with group regularization is capable of robustly detecting grasps for a wide range of objects, even those previously unseen by the system.

-Many robotics problems require the use of perceptual information, but can be difficult and time-consuming to engineer good features for.
-In future work, our approach could be extended to a wide range of such problems.